SAIGlobal/compliance360-activedirectory-sync/README.md

 ## Best Practices and Notes
-* The Sync service will NOT create any missing Divisions in the Compliance 360 application.
+* LDAP Sync will NOT create any missing Divisions in the Compliance 360 application.
 Please create the division structure before starting the sync process.
-* The service will create the following new objects if they are not present in the Compliance 360 application:
+* LDAP Sync will create the following new objects if they are not present in the Compliance 360 application:
   * Job Title
   * Department
   * User Group
   * Employee
-  * Lookup values
   * Company

+  It will also create lookup values if they are not present in the Compliance 360 application.

+###Application Logging

-* Application logging / tracing is done using [NLog](http://nlog-project.org/).
+Application logging / tracing is done using [NLog](http://nlog-project.org/).
 By default, the application comes preconfigured to log all errors to the "Application" event log.
 To troubleshoot the service, please enable the file logging at the debug level as seen below by uncommenting the "file" logger rule entry in the NLog.config file
 ``` xml
 <?xml version="1.0" encoding="utf-8"?>